mzraghib/FaceVideoAnalysis/README.md

 # FaceVideoAnalysis
-Using Computer Vision to Analyse Student Videos
+Using Computer Vision to Analyze Student Videos

 Stage 1 - Video preprocessing into smaller units and feature extraction using OpenFace